Practicum and Field Experiences

 CMHC Practicum II/III Overview (COUN 597, COUN 598)

-COUN 597F and 598F are 3 unit courses taken during the last two semesters of the CMHC Program.
+COUN 597F and 598F are three unit courses taken during the last two semesters of the CMHC Program.

 CMHC practicum II/III is intended to provide in-depth counseling and training experiences in settings similar to those where the trainee anticipates obtaining employment after graduation.
 These courses are designed to provide the CMHC student with experiences enhancing knowledge, skills and dispositions in the USD’s counseling program’s learning outcomes.
 The trainee is expected to demonstrate competencies of the highest caliber.
 Prior to final approval for placement in the minimum of two semester practicum II/III experience, the clinical mental health counseling student must arrange a meeting with their faculty advisors to complete the Practicum II/III Readiness Process.
-(Review the required paperwork and expectations by clicking on the forms section here).
 The total number of practicum II/III hours required is 600 hours, with a minimum of 240 hours in direct service hours with clients.
 Students are required to enroll twice, once in either COUN 597F or COUN 598F to meet the requirements.
 Approved hours may only be accrued while officially enrolled in CMHC practicum II/III.